javierarce/javier.computer/projects/kindle.md

 Future updates include adding a mechanism to create simple templates so users can customize the way they publish the highlights, and an option to share the clippings into a common Are.na channel.

-The code of this project is public and available in [this GitHub repo](https://github.com/javierarce/kindle-to-arena).
+The project's code is publicly available in [this GitHub repo](https://github.com/javierarce/kindle-to-arena).